-With summer peaking around the corner, our minds have turned to outdoor activities like wildflower hikes in Colorado.
+With summer peeking around the corner, our minds have turned to outdoor activities like wildflower hikes in Colorado.
 In the highest reaches of Colorado, summer is short.
 Which means wildflowers have only a brief period to show off.
-Peak wildflower viewing is typically between June when July and Colorado’s high country explodes with color.
+Peak wildflower viewing is typically between June and July when Colorado’s high country explodes with color.
 Here are 7 of the most beautiful wildflower hikes in Colorado that should be on your summer bucket list.

 If you want to see beautiful blooms and are up for a challenge, you will want to check out the double basins of Ice Lake and Island Lake.
 The longer hike will take you through aspen groves, beautiful meadows, a waterfall, stunning cliffs, and glaciers eroded in the rocks.
 The wildflower-filled slope is a must-see for adventure seekers.
 There is absolutely nothing boring about this hike and the view alone will make the trek worth it.

 While Lory State Park offers an abundance of hikes with flowers in bloom, this is one of the best wildflower hikes in Lory State Park.
 Although it’s a moderately trafficked trail, hikers will be surrounded by more than five dozen varieties of wildflowers.
 The trail weaves in and out of open meadows and forested areas, while a confetti of blooms peek in and out of incredible rock formations.
 At the top of this trail, hikers will be treated to a panoramic view of Fort Collins and the Front Range.

 Roxborough Park is like entering into another world, a perfect escape just south of Denver.
 This gentle hike is a great introduction to the park – the red rock and wildlife combine to create a wonderful sense of beauty.
 In the spring, this birdwatcher’s paradise is awash with wildflowers.
 Remember to watch out for poison ivy on this trail!